Culleoka, Tennessee

-Culleoka is an unincorporated community in the southeastern corner of Maury County, Tennessee, located southeast of Columbia.
-The population was 4,964 in 2010 and in 2016 the estimated population was 5,078.
+Culleoka is an unincorporated community in the southeastern corner of Maury County, Tennessee, United States. located southeast of Columbia.
+The population was 4,964 in 2010 and in 2016, the estimated population was 5,078.

+Culleoka is a Native American word meaning.
+'Sweet Water'.
 Culleoka was established in 1857 in anticipation of the construction of the Nashville and Decatur Railroad, which reached the site in 1859.
 Culleoka was the original site of Webb School, which is now located in the historic town of Bell Buckle.

 Demographics

 Culleoka's population is 94.6% white, 2.6% African-American, and 1.2% Latino.
-Being the largest demographic groups in the community.

 Politics

 The Culleoka area has voted consistently Republican since the 2004 United States presidential election.